-Students going to Youth 3D Engineering program attend these schools:
+Students who take 3D Engineering for Youths program attend these schools:

 (more schools to be determined)